rasoulifarhad/java-projects/simple-tdd-demo/src/main/java/com/farhad/example/connect4/tdd_implementation/note.md

 Requirement 7

 If a player inserts a disc and connects more than three discs of his color in a straight horizontal line, then that player wins.

+Requirement 8

+If a player inserts a disc and connects more than three discs of his colour in a straight diagonal line, then that player wins.